 Peel the vinyl away from the liner at a 45-degree angle.
 If the vinyl sticks to the liner, simply burnish the tape onto the vinyl again and then continue to peel the vinyl away.

 Carefully place the vinyl cut-outs onto a clean and dry surface (in my case, this bread box) making sure the images are straight.

-Peel your transfer tape away from the vinyl at a 45-degree angle.
-If the vinyl sticks to the transfer tape, simply burnish the vinyl again.
+Next, peel your vinyl transfer tape away from the vinyl at a 45-degree angle.
+If the vinyl sticks to the transfer tape, simply burnish again.
 Peel the transfer tape away slowly and carefully.

 That’s it!
 See, using transfer tape will make vinyl projects that much more simple.
 Make sure you hop over to see how this fun bread box turned out!